abhijeetvhotkar/supply-blockchain/ReadMe.md

 ### User interaction

-- Once the react app runs go to `loocalhost:3000` in a browser (In case, if the script open this up automatically)
+- Once the react app runs go to `loocalhost:3000` in a browser (In case, if the script does not open this up automatically)
 - Click on `DEPLOY CONTRACT` button.
-- This will generate a contract and the SOLIDITY file would add in the 5 products similar in the database.
+- This will generate a contract and the SOLIDITY file would persist 5 products in the database.
-- Click on the `GET DB DATA` to get the values from DB.
-Seeders must have run before to generate 5 products.
+- Click on the `GET DB DATA` to retrieve the values from DB.
+Seeders should have been run in the shell script `dbserver.sh`.
 - Click on the `VIEW` button to see more details of the product.
-Notice that this will make a GET request to the blockchain and you would be able to see more product information.
+This will make a GET request to the blockchain and you should be able to see more product information.
-- Click on the `+` Floating action button to open the form to register a new product to the blockchain.
+- Click on the `+` Floating action button to open register a new product and persist data to the blockchain.
 - Fill the form and click on the `Register a new product` button.
-- This will make a POST to the `Blockchain server` that in turn will update the database as well.
+- This will make a POST request to the `Blockchain server` that will update the database as well with the primary key.
+Note that the product details are not stored in this database as those would be retrieved later from the blockchain.
+However, the product id and product name are saved in the database to reference those in the products table from the UI.
-- Now click on the `GET DB DATA` button to get the updated list of products in database.
+- Now click on the `GET DB DATA` button to fetch the updated list of products from the database.
-- Click on the `VIEW` button in the newly added product, this will make a GET to the Blockchain and you'll see more information that you had previously added in the form.
+- Click on the `VIEW` button in the newly added product list, this will make a GET request to the Blockchain and you should see more information that was previously added in the registration form.
 - Thats it 🙂

 ## Demo: